ziprandom/crystal-dfa/README.md

 # crystal-dfa

 A Regex syntax parser, and Thompson NFA to DFA transformer and matcher based on Russ Cox's article ["Regular Expression Matching Can Be Simple And Fast"](https://swtch.com/~rsc/regexp/regexp1.html) with parse tree simplifications from Guangming Xings paper [Minimized Thompson NFA - Chapter 3](http://people.wku.edu/guangming.xing/thompsonnfa.pdf).

-It is used in the new [lexer implementation](https://ziprandom.github.io/cltk/CLTK/Scanner.html) for the [crystal language toolkit](https://github.com/ziprandom/cltk)'s to improve the performance of the lexer.
+It is used in [Scanner](https://ziprandom.github.io/cltk/CLTK/Scanner.html) the new lexer implementation of the [Crystal Language Toolkit](https://github.com/ziprandom/cltk) to improve the lexing performance.

 Currently implemented Regex syntax: